sevaramardi/srcomprehension/README.md

-# A Sample Project to Understand SRGAN
+# A Sample Project to Understand VQGAN

-## Disclaimer: Some of the codes are taken from original SRGAN repository.
+## Disclaimer: Some of the codes are taken from original VQGAN repository.
 This code is purely intended for learning purpose!